A Comprehensive Guide to Recognising and Addressing Symptoms for Optimal Mind Health

 Feeling isolated or excessively combative can be distressing signs of withdrawal or aggression, indicating that your mental health may be off balance.

-The impact of isolation on your mental health can be profound, leading to feelings of loneliness and possibly contributing to or anxiety.
+The impact of isolation on your mental health can be profound, leading to feelings of loneliness and possibly contributing to depression or anxiety.

 It’s important not to ignore these signs but rather take them seriously, as they could indicate a more serious underlying issue.